Why Review a Private Investigator Website?

 Now, I’m going to start digging a little bit deeper.
 This isn’t the in-depth background check we’re going to do later…just a cursory check.

-After reading the Home page on the investigator’s site, I’m probably still going to want to know some more about who the licensee/owner of the firm is.
+After reading the Home page on the private investigator website, I’m probably still going to want to know some more about who the licensee/owner of the firm is.
 This can usually be found on the “About Us” page.
 I’m going to be looking for:

 - How long the company has been in business as an investigation company